David-Berghaus/ramsey/README.md

 # Ramsey Number Analysis with Graph Clique Prediction

-This project implements three machine learning models for predicting the maximum clique sizes in graphs and their complements.
-These predictions are useful for exploring properties of Ramsey numbers, specifically R(4,4).
+This project implements machine learning models for predicting the maximum clique sizes in graphs and their complements, as well as a reinforcement learning approach to explore the properties of Ramsey numbers, specifically R(4,4).

 ## Overview

 The Ramsey number R(4,4) relates to finding graphs that don't contain either a 4-clique or a 4-independent set (equivalent to a 4-clique in the complement).
 This implementation provides:

-1. A custom architecture adapted from an existing reinforcement learning implementation
+1. A reinforcement learning approach using GNN with clique attention for edge scoring
-2. A simple MLP baseline model for comparison
+2. A simple MLP baseline model for supervised learning
-3. An optimized Ramsey Graph GNN with Clique Attention model that combines traditional GNN layers with clique attention mechanisms
+3. An optimized Ramsey Graph GNN with Clique Attention model for supervised learning

-All models take adjacency matrices of graphs with 17 vertices as input and output two values:
+All supervised models take adjacency matrices of graphs with 17 vertices as input and output two values:
 - Maximum clique size in the original graph
 - Maximum clique size in the graph's complement